Back

 Dark radiators use closed combustion in a pipe system.
 Bright spotlight work with open combustion.
 The main difference is therefore how the combustion gases are handled: With bright radiators, these initially remain in the hall atmosphere.
 For this reason, sufficient ventilation must be provided for these systems.
 With infrared dark radiators, the exhaust air is discharged outside via an exhaust system - without polluting the hall atmosphere.
 This is why the use of dark radiant heaters is the preferred choice in most applications today.

-In both systems, the heat generated is directed into the areas to be heated as infrared radiation.
-Similar to the sun's rays, heat is generated as soon as the infrared rays hit bodies or objects.
-For example, the hall floor, the room frame and the people in the work area are heated directly.
+In both systems, the heat generated is directed into the areas to be heated in the form of infrared rays.
+Similar to sunlight, heat is generated as soon as the infrared rays hit bodies or objects.
+This directly heats the hall floor, the room envelope, and the people in the work area, among other things.

 The special thing about this is that dark radiators do not heat the ambient air with their infrared radiation, but only directly heat what is actually to be heated.
 As a result, there is virtually no warm air that rises under the hall roof for physical reasons instead of remaining in the work area.
 This is precisely the decisive advantage of infrared heaters in terms of efficiency.